Mwedzi| Shona names of months and Zimbabwean life in traditional society

 If you have any feedback please do not hesitate to leave a comment!

-The most sought-after information on my blog relates to mutupo.
-To help you, my readers, I am compiling a list of mitupo.
-I will share this with you once I’m done.
+The most sought-after information on Zimboriginal relates to mutupo.
+To help you, my readers, I am creating a mutupo compilation.
+You can check it out on the page ‘Mutupo Ndiani?’ after you’ve completed the survey.
 Your email address will not be shared publicly.
+I will share stories on mutupo and ancestry as I talk to different people!

 We won’t send you spam.
 Unsubscribe at any time.